contactrika/dedo/README.md

 Dedo is a lightweight and customizable suite of environments with deformable objects.
 It is aimed for researchers in the machine learning, reinforcement learning, robotics and computer vision communities.
-The environment a set of every day tasks involving deformable objects such as hanging cloth, dressing a person, and buttoning buttons.
+The environment a set of every day tasks that involve deformable objects, such as hanging cloth, dressing a person, and buttoning buttons.
-We have provided examples for integrating two popular reinforcement learning libraries (stable_baseline3 and rllib) and an example for collecting and training a Variational Autoencoder with our environment.
-Dedo is easy to set up with very few dependencies, highly parallelizable and supports a wide range of customizations: loading custom objects, adjusting texture and material properties.
+We have provided examples for integrating two popular reinforcement learning libraries: [https://github.com/DLR-RM/stable-baselines3][StableBaselines3] and (https://docs.ray.io/en/latest/rllib.html)[RLlib].
+We also provided reference implementaionts for training a various Variational Autoencoder variants with our environment.
+Dedo is easy to set up and has few dependencies, it is highly parallelizable and supports a wide range of customizations: loading custom objects, adjusting texture and material properties.